AlexCharlton/site-generator/README.md

 en fr
 ```

 `languages` is a configuration variable that can only be set in the top-level config file.
-Also noteworthy is the fact that the language codes that we're using are arbitrary.
+It's noteworthy that the language codes we're using are arbitrary.
 By default, *site-generator* only knows the code `en`, and you don't even have to use it.
-The language codes are just indicators, for you, what language a particular thing is.
-Any strings can be used (although case won't be preserved), and the default language can be set with the configuration variable `default-language` (which, again, can only be set in the top-level config file).
+The language codes are just indicators, for you, of what language a particular thing is.
+Any string can be used for a language code (although case won't be preserved).
+The default language can be set with the configuration variable `default-language` (which, again, can only be set in the top-level config file).

 ### Markup
 We decide that every page in the site is going to have, or at least might want to have, access to the same navigation bar.
-We also decide that we can't be bothered to write out the HTML for this navigation bar, so we're going to create this bar in Markdown.
-Markdown is just one of the many markup languages that Pandoc -- *site-generator*'s markup tool -- can parse.
-The navigation bar will consist of an unordered list of links, that we will write in our `example-site/content/config` file like this:
+We also decide that we can't be bothered to write out the HTML for this navigation bar, so we're going to create this bar in [Markdown](http://daringfireball.net/projects/markdown/).
+Markdown is just one of the many markup languages that [Pandoc](http://johnmacfarlane.net/pandoc/) -- *site-generator*'s markup tool -- can parse.
+The navigation bar will consist of an unordered list of links that we will write in our `example-site/content/config` file like this:

 ```
 :nav lang=en